Heretic (film): Plot

-Paxton notices that the prophet's body has moved before the prophet apparently comes back from the dead and describes the afterlife.
-Barnes rejects the prophet's description, noting its similarity to common hallucinations from near-death experiences.
+The decrepit woman appears to be resurrected and describes the afterlife.
+Barnes rejects this, noting its similarity to hallucinations from near-death experiences.
 As Barnes gives Paxton a signal to attack Reed, he slashes Barnes' throat before Paxton can do so, then claims that Barnes will also rise from the dead.
 With Barnes bleeding heavily, Reed removes a metal object from inside her arm, claiming it is a microchip that proves that Barnes was not real and that life is a simulation.
-However, Paxton recognizes the object as a contraceptive implant, and realizes that everything was orchestrated by Reed; while the girls were distracted by their elder's arrival, a second woman hid the prophet's corpse, took her place, and delivered the afterlife description as scripted by Reed.
-However, the woman added the unplanned comment "it's not real", with Reed's killing of Barnes and attempt to convince Paxton of a simulated reality being an improvisation to cover the plan going awry.
+Paxton recognizes the object as a contraceptive implant, and realizes that everything was orchestrated by Reed while the women were distracted.
+A second woman hid the decrepit woman's corpse, took her place, and delivered the afterlife speech.
+However, the woman added the unplanned comment "it's not real", with Reed's killing of Barnes being an improvisation to cover the plan going awry.

-Paxton discovers the underground chute in which the prophet's corpse was hidden and climbs into it, with Reed promising it will show her the "one true religion".
-She passes through a series of chambers, the last of which has been shut with the lock she used to secure her bicycle before entering Reed's house.
-The final chamber is full of emaciated women in cages, which Paxton realizes is part of Reed's attempt to prove his belief that all religions are rooted in a desire to control others.

-Paxton stabs Reed with a letter opener, but he stabs her back with it as she tries to escape.
-As they both lay bleeding in the basement, Paxton begins to pray, and responds to Reed's mockery by telling him that she prays out of concern for other people rather than to produce material results.
-Reed prepares to kill her, but Barnes is revealed to have barely survived his attack and bashes his head in with a plank of wood covered in protruding nails, killing him before she collapses and finally dies.
-Paxton climbs out of a vent and escapes outside, then envisions a butterfly landing on her hand.
+Paxton discovers an underground chute and climbs into it, with Reed promising her it will show her the "one true religion".
+She passes through a series of chambers, the last of which is locked with the same lock she used to secure her bicycle before entering Reed's house.
+The last chamber is full of emaciated women in cages.
+Paxton realizes that Reed's goal is to prove his belief that all religions are rooted in a desire to control others.
+Paxton stabs Reed with a letter opener, but he stabs her as she tries to escape.
+As they both lie bleeding in the basement, Paxton begins to pray and responds to Reed's mockery by telling him that she prays out of concern for other people rather than to produce material results.
+As Reed prepares to kill her, Barnes reappears and bashes Reed's head in with a plank of wood covered in protruding nails, killing him before she collapses and dies.
+Paxton climbs out of a vent and escapes outside.
+She sees a butterfly landing on her hand, but it vanishes.